Trigger Warning: mention of suicide.

 My old friends mostly ignored me.
 This hurt me of course, but as I made new friends, I soon realised what a false friendship ours had been anyway, and was glad to be well shot of it.
 It did pain me to see how little I mattered to them, but my new friends were supportive.
 We were a mixed group; it was wonderful to be surrounded by such diversity.

 In class, I had friendships with people who shared the same passions with me.
-I bonded best with the other girls, as we were distinctly in the minority, as was to be expected.
+I bonded best with the girls, unusually for me.
 However, most of the boys were nice too, and I formed some strong friendships with them.
 Very few of my class members judged me, and I returned the favour by not judging them.
 We were from all different backgrounds, and lifestyles.
 We were all different.
 Yet we all shared similar interests.
 The new found friends greatly eased the depression, and my studies distracted me.
 I threw myself into them with all the vigour that I could muster up.
 I had found happiness again.

 I loved my subjects.
 Despite miserable grades at the beginning (D’s and E’s), I still found enthusiasm and passion for them.
 I felt that for someone my age, in my condition, I was doing well.